tomun/ClassBrowser/README.md

 'class' is a Class or Module name

 'switches' may be:
   -h:   show help
   -da:  show the all descendants of this class
   -di:  show the immediate descendants of this class
   -dn:  do not show the descendants of this class
   -m:   show the Modules included by this Class or Module
   -ma:  show all methods of this Class or Module
   -mi:  show the instance methods of this Class
   -mc:  show the class methods of this Class
   -mn:  do not show any methods of this Class or Module

 ## Command Line Example

   $ ClassBrowser Array
   ○ BasicObject
   └─○ Object
-  └─○ Array
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;└─○ Array
-    └─○ CGI::Cookie
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;└─○ CGI::Cookie

 ## Interactive Mode